PreferredAI/cornac/tutorials/working_with_auxiliary_data.md

 ### Dataset
-We use the well know MovieLens 100K dataset.
+We use the well-known MovieLens 100K dataset.
 It consists of user-movie interactions in the triplet format `(user_id, movie_id, rating)`, as well as movie plots in the format `(movie_id, text)`, which represent our textual auxiliary information.
 This dataset is already accessible from Cornac, and we can load it as follows,
 ```Python
 import cornac
 from cornac.data import Reader